quat1024/apathy/docs/1.16-1.18/readme.md

 ## ...disable all mob aggression?

-I added an option specifically for people who don't want to deal with the config file.
-Set `nuclearOption` to `true` and go about your day.
+I added an option specifically for people who don't want to deal with this mess of a config situation. :)

+Open `mobs.cfg` and set `nuclearOption` to `true`.
+It's one of the first config options.

 ## ...make mobs only attack players on Hard?

-Mess with the options in the "difficulty rule" category.
+Mess with the options in the `mobs.cfg` "difficulty rule" category.

 * Set `difficultySet` to `hard`.
 * Set `difficultySetIncluded` to `allow`.
 When the current difficulty *is* Hard, mobs are *allowed* to attack.
 * Set `difficultySetExcluded` to `deny`.
 When the current difficulty is *not* Hard, mobs are *denied* from attacking.

-Equivalently:
+Equivalently,

 * Set `difficultySet` to `easy, normal`.
 * Set `difficultySetIncluded` to `deny`.